Back to Blog

 One of the most underrated parts of my portfolio is the cash allocation.
 I know that holding cash feels unproductive, especially when markets are going up and inflation is eating into its value.
 But cash is not just money sitting idle.
 It is optionality.

 When markets dip, the people who benefit the most are those who actually have money available to deploy.
+Building that reserve is a long game, the kind of patient wealth accumulation I explore in why the first €100K takes longest.
 If you are fully invested at all times, you are just along for the ride.
 You cannot take advantage of fear-driven sell-offs or buy high-quality assets at a discount.

 This month, I deployed the most cash I have ever put into the stock market in a single period.
 That was only possible because I had been building up reserves over the previous months.
 The market gave me an opportunity, and I had the ammunition to act on it.
 That would not have happened if I had been 100% invested.
 If you want to see exactly what happened, I covered the full story in my article about losing $52,000 in one week.
+And if you want the psychology side of this, I also wrote about avoiding the two emotional traps in volatile markets, and why good stocks always feel too expensive when prices run higher than your entry.

 Real Estate Across Borders